SEL-Columbia/blog.formhub.org/2013-06-26-ensure-complete-data-protection-with-encrypted-forms.markdown

    __‘submission_url’__ (is your submission url),  and __‘public_key’__ (is the base64RsaPublicKey).
 See  [http://opendatakit.org/help/encrypted-forms/ ](http://opendatakit.org/help/encrypted-forms/ ).
 Do not put a password on the key.

+The two keys are a pair; each public key can only be decrypted by its own corresponding private key.
+The public key is the key that is on the ‘public_key’ column on the ‘settings’ worksheet of your xlsform.
+The public key is openly available.

+The public key can be shared with others but the private key should be kept secret, never to be shared, keep it safe and secure.
+If anyone has access to your private key they can easily have access to your encrypted data.